-Hormonal birth control is one of the most common pharmaceutical treatments for all severities of acne in adult women.
+Hormonal birth control is one of the most common pharmaceutical treatments for acne.

 But for some women, hormonal birth control can be the cause of their acne.
 This article explains why and how.

 There are many different types and methods of birth control.
 This article is focused solely on hormonal methods, such as:

 - The birth control pill (including the minipill)